SwiftDust/console/journal.md

 ---
 I made the player script in ~30 minutes!
 It needed some changing because our console is going to be tilt'n'shake.
 Wow, I just thought of this but it's a pretty fun name actually!
 Basically when you press A and D will correspond to the console being "level" and thus you don't move.
 When you press A or D it's tilted to one of the sides and it will move.
 Jump is spacebar and you can press it for 2 seconds max.

+Thursday Jan 8 - 10:30 - KittyCat
+---
+I started playing around with procedural generation for about 30mins.
+I'm not quite sure what I'm doing yet, but I think I'm getting somewhere.
+It's really hard becuase there are plenty of tutorials for top down world generation, but not really for vertical platform generation